-Therefore, the officers in charge of ordinance began to look for an alternative to the M14 which, in turn, led them to a man named Eugene Stoner who operated a company called Armalite which produced a then-radical new rifle design called the AR-10.
-However, like the M14, the AR-10 was designed to fire the standard 7.62 x 51mm NATO cartridge and thus, it had no significant advantage over the M14
+Therefore, the officers in charge of ordinance began to look for an alternative to the M14 which, in turn, led them to a man named Eugene Stoner who operated a company called Armalite, which produced a then-radical new rifle design called the AR-10.
+However, like the M14, the AR-10 was designed to fire the standard 7.62 x 51mm NATO cartridge and thus had no significant advantage over the M14.

 Image Source: Wikimedia

-Thus, the new M16 service rifle combined with the new service cartridge not only provided U.S. soldiers with a smaller and lighter battle rifle, it also enabled them to carry significantly more ammunition which enabled them to fire more rounds per battle and thus, win more battles.
-Therefore, that is why the U.S. Military chose the M16 over the AK-47.
+Thus, the new M16 service rifle combined with the new service cartridge not only provided U.S. soldiers with a smaller and lighter battle rifle, but also enabled them to carry significantly more ammunition which allowed for firing more rounds per battle and thus, win more battles.
+That is why the U.S. Military chose the M16 over the AK-47.

-But, it should also be noted that although both rifles are gas operated, semiautomatic, service rifles that are specifically designed for military use and thus, they are easy to disassemble and repair in the field, they are based on entirely different principals.
+It should also be noted that although both rifles are gas operated, semi-automatic, service rifles that are specifically designed for military use and are easy to disassemble and repair in the field, are based on entirely different principals.